dg022/Data-Structures-and-Algorithims/README.md

 All implementations are written Java.

-## Figures: A few examples of the content in this repo
+## Figures: Examples of both course content and code in repo

 ###### Figure 1.1: Path finding via depth first approach
 ![](pathFind.gif)